-Bags and coats and any other items not permitted under examination regulations must be left at the front of the exam room.
+Bags and coats and any other items not permitted under examination regulations must be left outside or in a designated location in the exam room where candidates will not be able access them.
 Do not bring any valuables into school with you when you attend for an examination.